 The Town of Whitby is committed to providing a community for youth to thrive and be successful for the future.
 We are a Platinum Level Youth Friendly Community that strives to integrate local youth into our activities and decision-making.

 If you are 12 to 18 years of age and live in Whitby, come check out our free Youth Rooms!
-View our Youth Event Calendar to learn when the next event is happening!

-Youth Room activities |
+Youth Room Activities

 |